-As the ACGME began to move toward continuous accreditation, specialty groups developed outcomes-based milestones as a framework for determining resident and fellow performance within the six ACGME Core Competencies.
+When the ACGME made the move to continuous accreditation, specialty groups worked together to develop outcomes-based Milestones as a framework for determining resident and fellow performance within the six ACGME Core Competencies.

 What are Milestones?

 Simply defined, a milestone is a significant point in development.
-For accreditation purposes, the Milestones are competency-based developmental outcomes (e.g., knowledge, skills, attitudes, and performance) that can be demonstrated progressively by residents and fellows from the beginning of their education through graduation to the unsupervised practice of their specialties.
+The Milestones are competency-based developmental outcomes (e.g., knowledge, skills, attitudes, and performance) that can be demonstrated progressively by residents and fellows from the beginning of their education through graduation to the unsupervised practice of their specialties.

 Who developed the Milestones?

 First and foremost, the Milestones are designed to help all residencies and fellowships produce highly competent physicians to meet the health and health care needs of the public.
-To this end, the
+To this end:

-- Allow for continuous monitoring of programs and lengthening of site visit cycles
+- Allowing for continuous monitoring of programs and lengthening of site visit cycles

-- Public Accountability – report at a national level on aggregate competency outcomes by specialty
+- Providing Public Accountability – report at a national level on aggregate competency outcomes by specialty

-- Community of practice for evaluation and research, with focus on continuous improvement of graduate medical education
+- Establishing a community of practice for evaluation and research, with focus on continuous improvement of graduate medical education (GME)

-- Provide a rich descriptive, developmental framework for clinical competency committees
+- Provide a rich, descriptive, developmental framework for Clinical Competency Committees (CCCs)

 - Support better assessment practices